Written for a Valentine's Day prompt at Granger Enchanted.

 Her horror increased exponentially as he got down on one knee and pulled out a ring from his pocket.
 A small ruby on a gold band.
 She wrinkled her nose slightly.

 "Hermione, we're meant to be together.
 Marry me, please?"
-He said, gazing up at her.
+He said, gazing up at her and all she could feel was regret that she'd ever taken this step and ruined a friendship that perhaps ought to have stayed that way.

 "Oh Ron, stand up- please."